mirage/mirage/README.md

-# Mirari
+# Mirage

+Mirage is a unikernel for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
+Code can be developed on a normal OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised microkernel that runs under the Xen hypervisor.
+Since Xen powers most public cloud computing infrastructure such as Amazon EC2, this lets your servers run more cheaply, securely and finer control than with a full software stack.

-Mirari is a tool to create and deploy applications with Mirage.
-There are several diverse backends in Mirage that require rather specialised build steps (from Javascript to Xen microkernels), and this compexity is wrapped up in Mirari.
+This repository includes a commmand-line tool to create and deploy applications with Mirage.
+There are several diverse backends in Mirage that require rather specialised build steps (from Javascript to Xen microkernels), and this compexity is wrapped up in the tool.

-There are three stages to using Mirari:
+There are three stages to using `mirage`:

 * a *configuration* phase where OPAM package dependencies are satisfied.

 * a *build* phase where the compiler and any support scripts are run.

-* a *run* phase where Mirari spawns and tracks the progress of the deployment (e.g. as a UNIX process or a Xen kernel).
+* a *run* phase where `mirage` spawns and tracks the progress of the deployment (e.g. as a UNIX process or a Xen kernel).

 ## Configuration files

-Mirari currently uses a configuration file to build a Mirage unikernel.
+`mirage` currently uses a configuration file to build a Mirage unikernel.
 Support for command line arguments should be available soon.

 An example of an `app.conf`: